entando/entando-docs/vuepress/docs/next/docs/create/component-gen-overview.md

 1. Create components
    - The Component Generator creates a Spring Boot microservice and, optionally, React micro frontends for entities that you add to your project.
    - The microservice and (optional) micro frontends are out-of-the-box runnable and preconfigured to connect to the [Entando Identity Management System](../consume/identity-management-system.md).
-   - To integrate user edits and enhancements to the code, JHipster offers interactive updates and merges to re-run the modified generator.
+   - To integrate user edits and enhancements, JHipster offers interactive updates and merges to re-run the modified code.
 Alternatively, the user can add new functionality via JHipster.
    - The microservice includes Liquibase and integrated data mocking to offer data generation in API calls.

 2. Define the bundle and deploy assets